mbari-org/pbp/pbp-doc/docs/index.md

 ### Standalone

-Some users may prefer a version that just "works out of the box", perhaps because:
+Some users may prefer a version that just "works out of the box", perhaps because they:

-1. they don't have Python installed or configured,
+1. don't have Python installed or configured,
 2. aren't familiar with virtual environments, conda, or pip,
 3. may be working on field computers or systems where installing Python dependencies is difficult, or